 Institutional Review Board (IRB)

 The revelation that in the 1940s the U.S. Public Health Service supported research in Guatemala that intentionally exposed thousands of Guatemalans to sexually transmitted diseases without their consent resulted in an investigation by the Presidential Commission for the Study of Bioethical Issues.
-The findings of that investigation are available in the Commission's report and related study guide:
+The findings of that investigation are available in this Commission report and related study guide.

 - A Study Guide to "Ethically Impossible"

-- Protocol for Research Involving Human Body Specimens (pdf)
+- UNC Data Security Plan for Research Involving Human Subjects

 As part of the IRB application, researchers need to identify any data that are stored electronically and that if disclosed, would cause material or legal harm to research participants.
 Researchers who are collecting, handling, or storing such data must define their security level, as specified in the UNC Data Security Plan, and submit an application to UNC Information Management and Technology (IM&T).

 NOTE: If you have question regarding data security, please contact Forrest Swick, Information Technology Security.